charlieblindsay/neural_style_transfer/README.md

 ### Files
 - app.py: Streamlit app
 - utils.py: Contains utility functions used in app.py
+- test_utils.py: Contains tests for functions in utils.py.
+Run this file to run tests.
 - requirements.txt: Contains required Python modules.
 This file is necessary for hosting the app with Streamlit.
 - model folder: Contains pre-trained model from https://www.tensorflow.org/tutorials/generative/style_transfer